Things to Do in Arequipa: 12 Must-See Spots in Peru’s White City

 Mirador de Yanahuara

-Located next to the church is the Mirador de Yanahuarra.
+Located next to the church is the Mirador de Yanahuara.
 This is a gorgeous look out point to view the city of Arequipa and it's surrounding volcanoes.
 I'm pretty much obsessed with the white volcanic sillar rock, in case you couldn't tell.
 Many of the structures built here have phrases carved into them, and the arches themselves are made of ashlar, dating from the nineteenth century.
-The phrases are from various famous people of Arequipa.
+The phrases are from various famous people of Arequipa and Peru.
 This is the perfect photo spot.
 You can see all three volcanoes from here and the arches are gorgeous.

 Plaza de Armas